nathanpitman/Personal-Website/src/content/posts/ai-in-august.md

 ## A few smaller things

 - Ran an SEO/AEO audit on nathanpitman.com, this blog, to see how it holds up against the same standard I'm applying at work.
-- We'd inherited some old SCORM packages with the source files long gone, and needed to bump the SCORM version.
-Rather than rebuild from scratch, we just threw Claude at it.
+- We'd inherited some old course content SCORM packages through an acquisition we made a few years back where the source files are long gone, and needed to make some copy changes and SCORM output adjustments.
+Rather than rebuild the course from scratch, we just threw Claude Code at it (it barely flinched).
-- Used Claude to assemble the inputs from a project and surface the gaps between what actually got submitted by each workstream and the original brief, as a first draft review before a human looks at it properly.
+- We've been using a Claude Chat shared project to assemble the inputs from a number of workstream leads and surface any gaps between what's being proposed vs the original ask so we can move wuickly and dig into the gaps.

 *More next month!*